dimagi/Vellum/PLUGIN_DEVEOPMENT.md

 ### - parseBindElement

 This is called when loading a form and is used to extract data from the bind elements in a form.
-If the bind element was created by a plugin, the plugin should return use this hook to read the data from the bind element.
+If the bind element was created by a plugin, the plugin should use this hook to read the data from the bind element.

 If the bind element does not belong to the plugin, the `__callOld` function should be called to